Help Wanted – Job Opportunity

 Online Web Portal and Smart Mobile Devices click here http://mencoilgis.maps.arcgis.com/home/index.html

-The Menard County Farmland Assessment Review Committee schedules meetings as the need arises.
-The regular Farmland Assessment Review Committee meetings of the County of Menard, Illinois, for the Year 2017, will be held, as needed.
-Additional public notification will be given when a meeting is scheduled and meeting agendas will be posted at the Menard County Courthouse and on the County’s website at www.menardcountyil.org.
+The Board of Review schedules meetings as the need arises.
+The regular Board of Review meetings of the County of Menard, Illinois, for the Year 2017, will be held, as needed.
+Additional public notification will be given when a meeting is scheduled and meeting agendas will be posted at the Menard County Courthouse and on the County’s website at www.menardcountyil.com.
 Unless changed by further public notice, the meetings will take place in the Menard County Courthouse, 102 South Seventh Street, Petersburg, Illinois 62675.
-Please be notified that a meeting of this group has been scheduled for Thursday, July 13, 2017 at 9:00 a.m. at the Menard County Courthouse.
-Items on the agenda include the discussion and adoption of 2018 Farmland Assessment Values.
+Please be advised that the Menard County Board of Review has scheduled a meeting for January 19, 2018 at 9:00 a.m. at the Menard County Courthouse to organize and discuss the hearing agenda for the 2017 appeal dockets.

 The Menard County Office of Assessments is responsible for accurately assessing the more than 11,900 farm and non-farm real estate parcels within Menard County.
 Since Menard County is 1 of 17 commission counties within the State of Illinois, we have no township government or township assessors, and all of the annual assessment work is completely handled from within the Menard County Office of Assessments.
 We operate on a rotating quadrennial assessment calendar, assessing approximately 1/4 of the county each year, so we are constantly updating our parcel information files with accurate data.
 We also annually apply over 5,833 homestead and 575 non-homestead exemptions on behalf of the taxpayers of Menard County.
 We assist the various facets of the public with many assessment questions each day, while keeping an organized and efficient office to serve the taxpayers to the best of our trained abilities.
 In addition, we calculate the annual farmland and preferential assessments, manage the exemptions, mail out new exemption forms for qualified taxpayers, track all of the real estate transfers of ownership in the tax data system, as well as maintain the GIS parcel mapping system for the county and property owners.
 The Menard County Office of Assessments would like local taxpayers to seek departmental and regulatory information from the Illinois Department of Revenue publications shown below: